 Another great example of an IGTV video is by H&M where they talk about the top 3 things you want to take with you to a festival or a road trip.
 The video subtly showcases H&M’s products without directly selling them to their audience.

-4. How does the Instagram algorithm work for Reels?
+4. How does the Instagram Algorithm Work for Reels?

 Reels is the newest content format Instagram launched to compete with the likes of Tik Tok.
 These 15-30 second clips are created using in-app editing tools, effects, audio, and a timer that help to make your video more interesting to engage with.

 While it is too new to understand how the algorithm reads the engagement on reels – it is important to know that the algorithm always favours accounts that take advantage and use newly launched features.
 So make sure you add reels to your Instagram marketing efforts.
+In fact, we at InVideo have seen a five-fold increase in reach with Reels on our own Instagram channel.

 Use your reels to announce discounts and sales, give a sneak peek into your latest collection, share quick educational content, and even create fun and relatable content for your audience.